CityScrolls logo Explore Venice ›

 Considered one of Palma il Vecchio's finest works, the polyptych titled 'Saint Barbara and Saints' depicts the patroness of soldiers and other perilous occupations.

-The church is nestled in a charming, relatively quiet square, just a short walk from the bustling Piazza San Marco.
+The church occupies a central spot in this charming campo, just a short stroll from the bustling Piazza San Marco.

 Palma Il Vecchio

-He is renowned for his graceful compositions and delicate portrayal of religious themes and figures, blending realism with idealized beauty.
+He is renowned for graceful compositions and delicate depictions of religious figures, blending realism with idealized beauty — clearly evident in what’s considered his masterpiece: the portrayal of Saint Barbara on the church’s altarpiece.

-These top places are steps away from Santa Maria Formosa:
+These top spots are just a short walk from Santa Maria Formosa: